sehr4/studyhub-backend/README.md

 [//]: # (![License]&#40;https://img.shields.io/badge/License-MIT-yellow&#41;)

-StudyHub is a full-stack Learning Management System (LMS) my team and I are developing for our APP2000 course project, as part of our studies at the University of South-Eastern Norway.
+StudyHub is a full-stack Learning Management System (LMS) we are currently developing for our APP2000 course project,
+as part of our studies at the University of South-Eastern Norway.

-This repo documents my submission for the second ***individual mandatory assignment*** of the course.
+This repository documents my personal submission for the second ***individual mandatory assignment*** of the course.

-This assignment focuses on developing REST API endpoints with Spring Boot and implementing basic CRUD operations.
+The assignment focus on developing REST API endpoints with Spring Boot and implementing basic CRUD operations.
 My implementation covers user and course management, supported by a seeded dataset.

-This document includes project setup instructions, detailed API documentation with examples, and highlights key implementation details, to address the assignment requirements.
+This document includes project setup instructions, detailed API documentation with examples,
+and highlights key implementation details to address the assignment requirements.

 ## Table of Contents
 - [Package Layout](#package-layout)